jihwan-modoo/Upstream/readme.md

 	$result = Upstream::cropImage($config);

 You may use a JavaScript image cropper such as [Cropper](http://fengyuanchen.github.io/cropper) to set the `cropPosition`.
+If you leave `cropPosition` null or unset, the image will first be scaled to 140% of the target dimensions and then cropped from the center.